Nganga02/airbnb-clone-project/README.md

 ## CI/CD Pipeline

 The CI/CD setup automates testing, linting, building, and deployment using **GitHub Actions** and **Docker**.

+This helps in faster and more reliable development, improved code quality through automated testing, Rapid deployment and testing

 ### **Pipeline Workflow**
 1. **Continuous Integration (CI)**